-If you’ve been contemplating picking up some new Health and Fitness Equipment, the following guide should help you to understand the key factors to consider regarding equipment like treadmills, ellipticals, stationary bikes, and home gyms.
+If you’ve been contemplating picking up some new health and fitness equipment, this guide should help you to understand the key factors to consider regarding equipment like treadmills, ellipticals, stationary bikes, rowers, and home gyms.

 Speed: Another important consideration is the speed of your treadmill.
 Most units offer running speeds from 0 to 10 mph, which is probably a suitable range for the average user.
 If you’re a serious runner with a need for speed, you’ll likely want to look for a treadmill with a greater than 10 mph maximum.
 Some units do go as high as 12 mph, but these models are specifically designed for more serious joggers and runners, so knowing yourself and your running goals is a key factor in making this decision.
 Additionally, it’s always good to look for treadmills with quick and easy to use speed adjustments.
 For instance, some models feature one-touch speed buttons that are quick and easy to adjust even in the middle of your run.
 This is certainly a very nice feature to have!

 Incline: The typical incline range for treadmills falls somewhere between 0 and 12%.
 This is very easily adjustable on most models.
 In the best case scenario, it’s done by the simple touch of a button.
 However, some more basic models have a manual adjustment that requires the user to get off the treadmill to complete.
 Also, note that Best Buy has Incline Trainers that offer an incline of up to 40% to -6%.